This Yixing Lotus Seed Teapot is made in the classic lotus seed design. The lid has six lotus seeds that move. Size is 4¾ inches by 2 inches.

-Yixing teapots are unglazed teapots made from zisha (zi = purple and sha = sand) clay found in the city of Yixing in the eastern Chinese province of Jiangsu.
-These teapots date back to the Ming Dynasty when loose tea leaves were brewed although the purple tinged clay was discovered during the Song Dynasty.
-Yixing teapots mature with use and are prized because the unglazed surfaces absorb traces of the tea brewed, imparting a seasoned flavor to the tea.
+Yixing teapots are unglazed teapots made from zisha (zi = purple and sha = sand) clay.
+This clay is found in the city of Yixing in the eastern Chinese province of Jiangsu.
+These teapots date back to the Ming Dynasty (1368 to 1644) when loose tea leaves were brewed.
+Purple tinged clay was discovered during the Song Dynasty (960–1279).
+Yixing teapots mature with use.
+They are prized because the unglazed surfaces absorb traces of the tea brewed, imparting a seasoned flavor to the tea.